openbci-archive/OpenBCI_NodeJS/README.md

 * `verbose` To output more messages to the command line.
 * `simulate` Full functionality, just synthetic data.
 * `simulatorSampleRate` - The sample rate to use for the simulator (Default is `250`)
+* - `NTP` - Syncs the module up with an NTP time server.
+Syncs the board on startup with the NTP time.
+Adds a time stamp to the AUX channels.
+NOTE: (NOT FULLY IMPLEMENTED) [DO NOT USE]

 **Note, we have added support for either all lowercase OR camelcase of the options, use whichever style you prefer.**